Yokotes/google-drive-portfolio/README.md

 - No UI libs, only self-written components
 - No Redux and other state-management libs
-- Optimized project, no extra rerenders

 ## List of functions

 **W.I.P.:**

+- ...
+Maybe I'll come up with something else

+**Realised:**

 - Creating a folder and a file (docx, xlsx)
+- Renaming items
 - Drag and drop folders and files
-- Changing a view (list, cards)
 - Sorting files
-- ...
-Maybe I'll come up with something else

-**Realised:**

-- ...

 ## How to run project